-Kids may have a couple weeks off from school, but that doesn’t mean they have to take two weeks off from learning.
-If you’re clever, you can find numerous ways to make the holiday activities kids already enjoy a little bit more academic.
-In fact, if you do it just right, kids won’t even realize that they’re learning.
-We’ve come up with a few ways to help you encourage learning during the holidays.
+Kids may have a couple weeks off from school, but that doesn’t mean they have to take time off from learning.
+If you’re clever, you can make the holiday activities kids already enjoy a little bit more academic.
+Best of all, kids won’t even realize that they’re learning.
+Use our ideas to add some educational elements to your holidays.

 #1 Take a Nature Walk

 Bundle up and head outside to take a nature walk.
 As kids walk, talk to them about the changes nature goes through during the winter (trees losing their leaves, animals digging up food they’ve hidden).
 You could even make up a scavenger hunt to give kids something to look for as they walk.
 A few suggestions include:

 - Find some animal tracks

 - Find an animal searching for food

 Even playing in the snow can be a fun learning opportunity.
 Talk to kids about geometry, engineering, and architecture as they build snowmen and snow forts.
 Learn about angles and trajectory as they attempt to throw snowballs to hit a target.
 Bring some snow inside and talk about the states of matter as you heat it up in a pan, watching it turn from snow to water to steam.
 Put the melted snow in the freezer and discover what happens when it refreezes.

 Take some time do conduct a science experiment or two in your own home.
 Before starting, refresh kids’ knowledge of The Scientific Method and controls and variables with Help Teaching’s worksheets.
 Then check out our Science Activities You Will Want to Do with Your Kids or the Ultimate Guide to Teaching Science to discover fun experiments and other activities.